mjopenglsdl/small3d/BUILDING.md

     cmake ..
     cmake --build .

-Then execute *avoidthebug3d* in *build/sampleGames/avoidTheBug/src*, in order to run the sample game.
 The unit tests can be run by executing *small3dTest* in *build/small3d/src*.

 #### For Xcode